Meet Navi: Your 24/7 AI Instructor Inside the MLS Classroom

 If you’re using your military experience as sea time, the Coast Guard offers a significant perk to veterans that not everyone knows about.

-In general, the Coast Guard requires 90 days of sea time within the last three years to establish what they call “recency.”
+In general, the Coast Guard requires 90 days of sea time within the last seven years to establish what they call “recency.”
 However, they extend the recency requirement to seven years for military experience (with additional tonnage and horsepower specifications).

 Veterans still sometimes run into trouble with recency if their duties or vessel tonnage don’t qualify or if their sea time is older than they realize.